lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/tensorboard.md

 marie@alpha$ tensorboard --logdir /scratch/ws/1/marie-tensorboard_logdata --bind_all
 ```

-TensorBoard will then return a server address on taurus, e.g. `taurusi8034.taurus.hrsk.tu-dresden.de:6006`
+TensorBoard will then return a server address on Taurus, e.g. `taurusi8034.taurus.hrsk.tu-dresden.de:6006`

 For accessing TensorBoard now, you have to set up some port forwarding via ssh to your local
 machine: